amiede/leseliste/README.md

 *   Jocko Willink: Way of the Warrior Kid
 *   Matthew Walker: Why We Sleep – The New Science of Sleep and Dreams
 *	Andrew Roberts: Churchill – Walking with Destiny
+*	Steven Pressfield: The War of Art – Break Through the Blocks and Win Your Inner Creative Battles

 ### Verhandlungen/Persuasion